How many languages do you offer?

 Do you support consortia?

 Yes, Pronunciator works with consortia in both the US and Canada.
-Existing relationships include: MHEC (Massachusetts Higher Education Consortium); CALIFA; Libraries Alberta; and states including Alabama, Idaho, Louisiana, Maine, South Dakota, and Wyoming.
+Existing relationships include: MHEC (Massachusetts Higher Education Consortium); CALIFA; Libraries Alberta; and states including Alabama, Idaho, Louisiana, Maine and Wyoming.

 How many institutions currently subscribe to Pronunciator?